cryptpad/blog/source/_posts/The-Web-is-Not-Private.md

 > --Quinn Norton

 While we must seek to use services with ethical foundations, we must also recognize that once we give up our data we are at the mercy of economics.
-Companies that don't "extract maximum value" from our data will eventually be acquired by those that do.
+Companies that don't _extract maximum value_ from our data will eventually be acquired by those that do.

 ## Zero Knowledge